nytimes/nytcampfin/README.md

 Tests
 -----

-To run the tests, do the following:
+To run the tests, set your API key as an environment variable NYT_CAMPFIN_API_KEY:

+    $ export NYT_CAMPFIN_API_KEY=YOUR-API-KEY

+and then do the following:

     $ python test.py